niuers/handson-mlp/INSTALL.md

 And that's it!
 You can now start Jupyter like this:

+    jupyter lab

+Or, if you prefer the older and simpler user interface:

     jupyter notebook

 This should open up your browser, and you should see Jupyter's tree view, with the contents of the current directory.
 If your browser does not open automatically, visit [localhost:8888](http://localhost:8888/tree).
 Click on `index.ipynb` to get started.